-- 4-3.1 Walls shall be plumb and true and present smooth surfaces.
+- 4-3.1 Walls shall be plumb and true and have a fire resistance rating as required by the authority having jurisdiction.
 They shall be of brick, concrete, or concrete masonry unit construction except that when hollow concrete masonry units are used, the wall opening shall be reinforced to provide anchorage for door-mounting hardware equal to that of brick or concrete as illustrated in Figure B-18.
-In lieu of using brick or filling the hollow concrete masonry units, continuous steel bearing plates (crush plates) may be used to bridge the cavities and to prevent the through-wall bolts from crushing the hollow blocks (see Figure B-19).
-Door assemblies, if used on walls of other construction, shall be as listed. - 4-3.2 Attachment of the door assembly to the wall shall be by through-wall bolts.
-As an alternate, expansion anchors may be used in concrete, brick, or filled concrete masonry unit walls if the following conditions are met.
-(See Figures B-9 and B-10.) - (a) They shall be manufactured from steel and shall be zinc or cadmium coated. - (b) They shall conform to Federal Specification FF-S-325 (Sept.
-10, 1957, and Interim Amendment 3, July 16, 1965). - (c) They shall be of the following types as shown in the above specification. - 1.
+In lieu of filling the hollow concrete masonry units, continuous steel bearing plates (crush plates) may be used to bridge the cavities and to prevent the through-wall bolts from crushing the hollow blocks.
+Door assemblies shall be used on walls of other construction only if listed for such installation.
+(See Figures B-18 and B-19.) - 4-3.2 Attachment of the door assembly to the wall shall be by through-wall bolts.
+As an alternate, expansion anchors may be used in concrete, brick, or filled concrete masonry unit walls if the following conditions are met: (See Figures B-9 and B-10.) - (a) They shall be manufactured from steel and shall be zinc or cadmium coated. - (b) They shall conform to Federal Specifications FF-S-325 (Sept.
+10 1957, and Interim Amendment 3, July 16, 1965.) - (c) They shall be of the following types as shown in the above specification: - 1.
 Group III, Types 1 and 2 - 2.
-Group II, Type 4, Classes 1 and 23.
-Group VIII, Types 1 and 2

-- 4. Group II, Type 3, Class 3 - (d) The expansion anchors shall be set in accordance with FF-S-325 in holes that shall be true and clean. - (e) The compressive strength of the concrete shall not be less than 2000 psi (1378 kPa) and the bolt load shall not exceed 1⁄4 of the proof test load. - f) When used in brick or filled concrete masonry unit walls, the bolt load shall not exceed 1/12 of the proof test load.

-- (g) No expansion anchor shall be set closer to the edge of the wall opening than 6 times the diameter of the anchor or closer to each other than 8 times the diameter of the anchor. - 4-4 Lintels.
+Group II, Type 4, Classes 1 and 2 - 3.
+Group VII, Types 1 and 2 - 4.
+Group II, Type 3, Class 3. - (d) The expansion anchors shall be set in accordance with FF-S-325 in holes that shall be true and clean. - (e) The compressive strength of the concrete shall not be less than 2000 psi (1378 kPa), and the bolt load shall not exceed 1⁄2 of the proof test load. - (f) When used in brick or filled concrete masonry unit walls, the bolt load shall not exceed 1/12 of the proof test load. - (g) No expansion anchor shall be set closer to the edge of the wall opening than 6 times the diameter of the anchor or closer to each other than 8 times the diameter of the anchor. - 4-4 Lintels.
 Lintels shall be brick, concrete or masonry arches, steel, or reinforced concrete.
-If of steel or reinforced concrete, they shall be constructed as shown in Figures B-5, B-6, B-7, or B-8 or as acceptable to the authority having jurisdiction. - 4-5 Fire Door Hardware.
-(See Figures B-31, B-37, and B-41-B-44.) - 4-5.1 Only labeled fire door hardware tested and/or listed for use with the door shall be used.
-(The design and construction of typical fire door hardware for sliding tinclad and flush and corrugated sheet metal fire doors is illustrated in Sliding Hardware for Standard, Horizontally Mounted Tin-Clad Fire Doors, ANSI A143.1-1973.) - 4-5.2 Fire door hardware shall include tracks, hangers, track brackets, bumpers, binders, pull handles, stay rolls, center latch, center floor stop and astragal, and center binders.
+If of steel or reinforced concrete, they shall be constructed as shown in Figures B-5, B-6, B-7, or B-8 or as acceptable to the authority having jurisdiction. - 4-5 Hardware.
+Only hardware listed for use with the door shall be used.
+Fire door hardware shall include tracks, hangers, track brackets, bumpers, binders, pull handles, stay rollers, center latch and center floor stop if required, astragal and center binders.
+Tracks may be flat, box, angle, J section, or round.
+(See Figures B-40A, B-40B, B-40C, B-40D, B-40E, and B-40F.)
+Tracks may be inclined or level, depending on the manufacturer's specific label service procedure.